 Club Service, Vocational Service, Community Service, Youth Service, and International Service are Rotary’s philosophical cornerstones and the foundation of club activity.

 Fifteen charter members founded our Club in 1916, only 11 years after the first Rotary Club was organized in Chicago.
-Our membership now stands at over 325 members.
-We are one of 34,500 Rotary clubs worldwide; only about 32 of those clubs are larger than ours and ours is the largest in Michigan.
+Our membership now stands at over 300 members.
+We are one of 35,000 Rotary clubs worldwide with over 1.2 million members; only about 32 of those clubs are larger than ours and ours is the largest in Michigan.

 Luncheon meetings are held every Wednesday at Weber’s Restaurant & Boutique Hotel, Atrium Ballroom, 3050 Jackson Ave., Ann Arbor, MI.
-There are no meetings the week of Art Fair and the weeks of Christmas and New Year’s.
+There are no meetings the week of Art Fair and the weeks of Thanksgiving, Christmas, and New Year’s.
 Buffet luncheon begins at 11:45 am; the business portion of the meeting starts at 12:25 pm. and includes an inspirational thought, introduction of guests and visiting Rotarians, songs, and reports from the President and committees on projects and programs.
-Weekly guest speakers present a program that ends at 1:30 pm.
+Dynamic weekly guest speakers, including world-renowned researchers, business leaders, civic leaders, present a program that ends at 1:30 pm.

 An alternative meeting format is now offered through the RCAA Satellite.
-Evening meetings are held every other Tuesday from 6:00 pm – 7:30 pm at an Ann Arbor restaurant or pub (check the calendar for the location, as it rotates).
+Evening meetings are held every other Tuesday from 6:00 pm – 7:30 pm (social hour begins at 5:30 pm) at The Pretzel Bell, 226 S. Main St., Ann Arbor.
 Drinks and food may be purchased from the restaurant by each attendee.
 These meetings are more informal than the Wednesday luncheon meetings and will initially be focused on learning about Rotary, RCAA, and how you can give back to the community through participation in RCAA Satellite.
-Meetings commence on July 16th, 2019.
+Meetings commenced on July 16th, 2019.

-Club dues of $350 are billed in May ($150 for members under 40), and a $200 Community Services Assessment is billed in December of each year.
+Club dues are billed in the Spring and are $380, $350 for members over the age of 70, and $230 for members under the age of 40.
+A Community Services Assessment of $200 is billed in December of each year.
 In 1986, our 70th Anniversary, the club established an endowment fund with $70,000 raised as the initial corpus.
-As of June 30, 2014, assets and bequests totaled over $1,900,000.
+As of June 30, 2019, assets and bequests totaled over $2,000,000.
 The purpose of the endowment is to improve the quality of life in the Ann Arbor area by providing funds to community groups and scholarships to deserving students.

 Governance & Committees

 Every member is encouraged to participate in one of our many committees and initiatives.
 Committees include, but are not limited to, Community Service, International Service, Vocational Service, Program, Attendance/Invocation, Music, Community Spotlight, Club Directory, Membership Development, Rotaract, Special Events, Harpoon, Public Relations, Bowling, Social, and Rotary Tutors.
+Engagement in committees is a wonderful way to build fellowship and develop skills.
 The Club elects four officers (president, vice- president, secretary, treasurer) annually.
 The immediate past president also serves on the Board.
 The vice-president serves as president in the succeeding year.

 Throughout the year, members enjoy special activities and social gatherings arranged by the Club.
-An executive briefing tour of downtown Detroit, a picnic to launch fundraising for the Rotary Centennial Accessible Playground at Gallup Park, a tour of Underground Railroad sites in Ann Arbor and Ypsilanti, a festive luncheon meeting with a Big Band from a local high school–each provides time for members to get to know each other better and experience a new aspect of our community.
+Some examples of previous social events include an executive briefing tour of downtown Detroit, a picnic to launch fundraising for the Rotary Centennial Accessible Playground at Gallup Park, a tour of Underground Railroad sites in Ann Arbor and Ypsilanti, a festive luncheon meeting with a Big Band from a local high school.
+We also gather on a regular basis, including regular social hours, to build fellowship and friendships within our membership.
+Each opportunity provides time for members to get to know each other better and experience a new aspect of our community.